-Norfolk State University's Mental Health Counseling Program is designed to train and prepare candidates who plan to pursue careers in community agencies (i.e. community services boards, social service boards, penal institutions, rehabilitation facilities, court services, public/private community agencies.
+Norfolk State University's Mental Health Counseling Program is designed to train and prepare candidates who plan to pursue careers in community agencies (i.e. community services boards, social service boards, penal institutions, rehabilitation facilities, court services, public/private community agencies).
 The coursework offered in this degree program will prepare candidates to meet the minimum requirements for national and state licensure.
-The Masters of Arts degree program requires 60 semester hours of academic credit (no more than 6 credit hours may be transferred from another university) that includes a 600 hour internship experience.
+The Master of Arts degree program requires 60 semester hours of academic credit that requires a 100 hour practicum and includes a 600 hour internship experience.